Quickly create online forms to receive nearly any file type and information.

 I would highly recommend Submittable to anyone who needs an application management system.
 We love it.

-Interim Executive Director, Alberta Emerald Foundation
+Interim Executive Director of the Alberta Emerald Foundation

 Since 1992, the Canadian organization’s flagship program, the Emerald Awards, has recognized more than 800 finalists and 300 recipients from more than 120 Albertan communities for their creative thinking and innovation in environmental management systems, technologies, and education programs.
 AEF also offers youth grants aimed at educating and empowering Alberta’s next generation.